canonical/open-documentation-academy/getting-started/troubleshooting.md

 # Troubleshooting

-This document aims to help you fix issues you're likely to encounter when setting up your machine to contribute to the Ubuntu guides.
+This document aims to help you fix issues you may encounter when getting started.

 ## Troubleshooting WSL Failed Installation